nginxinc/nginx-basics-workshops/lab2/readme.md

     ```

-    > NOTE:  You added an NGINX variable, `$uri` to the return directive, to echo back what the request URI path that was sent.
+    > NOTE:  You added an NGINX variable, `$uri` to the return directive, to echo back what the request URI path that was received.
 There are many more NGINX variables that can be used like this.
 Let's use more of these `NGINX $variables` to build a simple `debug` page, that will echo back some of the important information you might need when working/testing NGINX:

 1. Using VI, add a new `location block` called `/debug` to your existing `cafe.example.com.conf`, and type in these commands.
 You don't need to type the comments.
 Don't just copy/paste these lines, type them by hand so you learn.